The Sweet Spot

 Several clinical trials have now shown that glycemic control has little impact on major cardiovascular events.

-Thankfully, we now have many therapies that, independent of glycemic improvement, also improve cardiovascular endpoints
+Thankfully, we now have many therapies that, independent of glycemic improvement, also improve cardiovascular endpoints.

 Patient B: